ikmb-denbi/genome-annotation/docs/output.md

-# NF-hints
-This pipeline produces a Hints file for genome annotation (with Augustus) from proteins/EST evidence and RNA-seq reads.

-This document describes the output produced by the pipeline.
-Most of the plots are taken from the MultiQC report, which summarises results at the end of the pipeline.
+# Genome Annotation - Output

-## Pipeline overview
+## Output overview
 The pipeline is built using [Nextflow](https://www.nextflow.io/) and processes data using the following steps:

 * [FastQC](#fastqc) - read quality control
 * [MultiQC](#multiqc) - aggregate report, describing results of the whole pipeline